 Designed and managed by impact investment experts

-BlackRock manages our Tailored Plan, our most popular plan, as well as our new Impact Plan fund.
+BlackRock manages our Tailored Plan, our default plan, as well as our new Impact Plan fund.
 It’s uniquely placed to create a portfolio optimised for impact investment thanks to its in-house specialists.

 The team’s led by Eric Rice, an Impact Investing Pioneer and a Co-Portfolio Manager of the Impact Plan who architected the world’s first diversified public markets strategy in 2019.
 It was Eric’s work that helped to open impact investing up to the general public and make it accessible to investors of all types, including pension savers.